diogoaurelio/schedoscopeWiki/Command-Reference.md

 Supported options:
 - `-s`, `--status <status>`: materialize all views that have a given status (e.g. 'failed')
 - `-v`, `--viewPattern <viewPattern>`: materialize all views with URL paths matching a [view pattern](View Pattern Reference)  (e.g., `my.database/MyView/Partition1/Partition2`)
+- `-f`, `--filterregular <regex>`: materliaze only views with URL paths matching a regular expression (e.g., `my.database/.*/Partition1/.*`).
+These views must have been initialized before, e.g, by a views command.
 - `-m`, `--mode RESET_TRANSFORMATION_CHECKSUMS`: ignore transformation version checksums when detecting whether views need to be rematerialized.
 The new checksum overwrites the old checksum.
 Useful when changing the code of transformations in way that does not require recomputation.
 - `-m`, `--mode RESET_TRANSFORMATION_CHECKSUMS_AND_TIMESTAMPS`: perform a "dry run" where transformation checksums and timestamps are set along the usual rules, however with no actual transformations taking place.
 As a result, all checksums in the metastore should be current and transformation timestamps should be consistent, such that no materialization will take place upon subsequent normal materializations.